TusoAI: Agentic Optimization for Scientific Methods: Baseline implementations

 \textbf{Claude-4-Sonnet and GPT-5.} In deep learning tasks where Biomni and ChatGPT-Agent cannot apply due to computational limitations (file size, runtime, GPU access), we substitute the best of 10 models generated by Claude-4-Sonnet and GPT-5.
 10 models are generated by prompting these LLMs using the same template that would have been used in Biomni and ChatGPT-Agent.
-The best is decided by the top performing model on the validation dataset which ran in less than one hour.
+The best is decided by the top performing model on the validation dataset which ran in less than one hour, akin to the runtime limitations of Biomni and ChatGPT-Agent.